What's The Difference Between Soap and Detergent

 Here at Cleancult, we’re all for the homemade recipes and tutorials on how to make your own cleaners.
 I mean, we’ve written about homemade detergent, homemade hand soap and even homemade dishwasher soap!
 However, what stops you from washing your hands with laundry detergent pods or washing your clothes with regular ol’ Dial soap?
 Well, today we explain the important difference between soap and detergent and why they’re used for different purposes.

-Some people try to simplify the differences by saying: soap is natural, but detergent is not.
+Some people try to simplify the differences by saying: soap is good, but detergent is not.
 However, as we know that soap doesn’t just grow on trees and that we can’t create detergent from thin air, it’s clear that it’s actually more complicated than that.

 In short, soap is created by mixing fats and oils with a base.
 Mainstream, leading-brand soap also contains added chemicals both for color and fragrance and to earn that sweet “antibacterial” label.
 However, the main ingredients of a soap are fats and oils.
 You can make homemade hand soap from a clear glycerin base and adding just essential oils and some herbs and spices.

-Since soap is natural, it is biodegradable and less harmful to the environment than regular, mainstream detergents.
+Soap is biodegradable and less harmful to the environment than regular, mainstream detergents.
 However, the minerals in water react with soap and can turn clothes grey and leave a film or residue.

 Mainstream and regular detergents are usually made by combining chemical compounds in a mixer, then heating the mixture up and later drying it and converting it into the powdered detergent that many have used for many years.
 These chemical compounds can vary widely to include from Dioxide, Phosphates and Surfactants (some of what mainstream detergent manufacturers usually use) to Salt and Citric Acid (these two are some of what we use).